Frojd/wagtail-meta-preview/README.md

 - Add example gifs/images
 - Relax requirements a bit (right now uses f-strings and doesn't support IE11)

+### To get IE 11 support:
+- Drop use of fetch
+- Drop use of template strings

 ## Panels

 ### General panels